Product Attribute Enrichment: The 2026 AI Playbook for Catalog SEO and Conversion

 Our chatbots integrate with the visibility APIs via ReAct actions that are invoked by the LLM on demand.
 These APIs enable the chatbot to:

-When GPT-4 invokes one of these actions, the chatbot's server-side logic calls these APIs.
+When the LLM system invokes one of these actions, the chatbot's server-side logic calls these APIs.
 The chatbot's server-side logic is typically deployed as a standalone web application.

 But when working with third-party systems, the chatbot may also be deployed as an integrated platform component rather than a standalone application.
 For example, if it's assisting salespersons via their Salesforce dashboards, its server-side logic runs on Salesforce-managed servers.